-If you are flying on Southwest, Alaska or Virgin America from these gates, there’s not much in the way of lounges here.
+If you are flying on Southwest or Alaska from these gates, there’s not much in the way of lounges here.
 However, you are able to eat at Cask and Larder, which was recently named the third best airport/regional restaurant in the United States.
 It even beat out One Flew South in Atlanta airport, a location that many bloggers feel is the best airport restaurant around.
 Now that I’ve eaten at both, I can’t say that one is better than another.
 I liked the meals at both places.
 Cask and Larder is more causal while One Flew South is fancier (and more expensive as well).

 We’re very familiar with Cask and Larder as it was developed by the same people that run a local restaurant here called The Ravenous Pig.
 That restaurant barely missed making our list of places to eat in Orlando outside of the theme parks, just because we couldn’t list all of our favorite places.